garrandall/popular-music-data/tracks/she-did-it-eric-carmen.md

 Oh, mama, she did it
 Woh mama, she did it, yeah
-Ooh, she did it
+Oh, she did it
 Woh mama, she did it, yeah

 Looking back, making love was meaningless
 Till she touched me with her warmth and a gentleness I'd never known
-Ooh, and she was guiding me home
+Oh, and she was guiding me home

 Now I, now I see all the things in life I missed
 Till she opened up my eyes to the limitless